c3g/GenPipes/README.md

 #### Setup

 Add the mugqic directory library to your PERL5LIB path.
+For instance, if you have cloned the repository to /home/user/src/,

     export PERL5LIB=${PERL5LIB}:/home/user/src/mugqic_pipeline/lib/